miikka/pinkeys/README.md

 # lein-pinkeys

-A Leiningen plugin for pinning the PGP keys for your dependencies. **Very experimental, likely unsecure.**
+Leiningen/Boot plugin for pinning the PGP keys for your dependencies. **Very experimental, likely unsecure.**

 ## Usage